Home Therapy Assistance Dog Certification

 Always remember that our dogs are but domesticated wolves, capable of inflicting horrendous injuries or worse if handled incorrectly.
 It is not about what we, as an Organisation think, but the outcomes of much international research - why risk it at all with dogs genetically programed to fight and kill.

-b) You may not copy, re-engineer, take any part or all of this site to publish, use or print any of the site for any reason whatever, unless you do so by the written permission of The Company.
+b) You may not copy, re-engineer, take any part or all of this site to publish, use or print any of the site for any reason whatever, unless you do so by the written permission of The Organisation.
 This excludes any use as in c. then only on a strictly informational basis for the purpose as was expressly intended by the author /s of this site.

 c) As we realise that any part of this site could be used, and intended to do so, to impart instruction and information to an interested party, we will allow the information to be used for the express purpose it is designed for - information to the disabled or their carer/s.